Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

-There are two pathways in the Master of Environmental Management – an Applied Pathway or a Research Pathway.
+There are two pathways in the Master of Environmental Management – an Applied Pathway and a Research Pathway.

-For progression from Part One to Part Two you must have achieved a Grade Average of B+ over the first 90 credits undertaken for Part One.
+For progression from Part One to Part Two you must have achieved a grade average of B+ over the first 60 credits undertaken for Part One.